cloudFPGA/Doc/docsrc/pages/GETTING_STARTED/getting_started.md

 ### Quick Trial

 This quickstart demonstrates the essentials steps to build, deploy and test a monolithic
-*Hello World* example without going into details and explanations.
+*Hello World* example.
+The idea is to walk the user through these steps without going into details and explanations, but focusing on the workflow.
 For more information and a detailed step-by-step tutorial, please visit the project  [cFp_HelloKale](https://github.com/cloudFPGA/cFp_HelloKale).

 ```
     $ SANDBOX=`pwd`     # (a short for your working directory)